 It’s easy to hide behind a screen and be something you are not if we are not being honest or authentic.
 Surely, this is having an impact on our self-worth.
 We have to balance the pros and cons of social media.

-I am excited to talk more on this at MHBC 2018 to be held on 17th December at Rainham.
-I will be joined by inspiring mental health bloggers: Dennis Relojo, Fraser Smith, Max Guttman, Erin Lawler Patterson and Sarah Cardwell.
+The 1st Mental Health Bloggers Conference (MHBC 2018) will be held on 17th December at Rainham.
+There will be inspiring mental health bloggers: Dennis Relojo-Howell, Fraser Smith, Max Guttman and Erin Lawler Patterson.
 There will also be a live podcast from Dr Berney Wilkinson and Dr Richard Marshall.